Luis Guilherme

-Luis Guilherme Lira dos Santos (born 9 February 2006) is a Brazilian footballer who plays as a winger for club West Ham United.
+Luis Guilherme Lira dos Santos (born 9 February 2006) is a Brazilian professional footballer who plays as a winger for Primeira Liga club Sporting CP.

 Club career

 Palmeiras

 Born in Aracaju, Sergipe, Luis Guilherme played in numerous soccer schools in his hometown before joining Palmeiras in 2017.
 He signed his first professional contract with the club in June 2022.
 In January 2022, Luis Guilherme was part of the squad that won the 2022 Copa São Paulo de Futebol Júnior for the first time.
 He renewed his contract in November 2023, with an increased salary and a release clause of €55 million.

 Luis Guilherme made his first team debut on 12 April 2023, coming on as a second-half substitute for José Manuel López in a 4–2 home win over Tombense, for the year's Copa do Brasil.
 On 24 April 2024, he scored his first goal for Palmeiras, in the 96th minute, securing a 3–2 away win over Independiente del Valle during the 2024 Copa Libertadores group stage.